-January 12, 2005: Apple reports record earnings for the preceding three months — with holiday sales of the iPod and demand for the latest iBook giving Apple a four-fold increase in profits.
+January 12, 2005: Apple reports record earnings for the preceding three months.
+Holiday sales of the iPod, and demand for the latest iBook, give the company a four-fold increase in profits.

-Apple brags that it has sold a total of 10 million iPods, and that the massive popularity of its portable music player has driven Apple to the highest earnings in its history.
+Apple brags that it sold a total of 10 million iPods, and rightly so.
+The massive popularity of the portable music player drives Apple to its highest earnings yet.

-In 2005, however, Apple was still climbing, and wowing investors who still painfully remembered the bad old days of the 1990s.
+In 2005, however, Apple was still climbing.
+The iPod-fueled earnings wowed investors who still remembered the painfully bad old days of the 1990s.

-Demand for the iPod couldn’t have been greater, and the product line had seen a whopping 525 percent unit growth in the preceding three months.
-In all, it occupied around 65 percent of the portable music player market.
+Demand for the iPod could hardly have been greater, with the product line seeing a whopping 525% unit growth in the preceding three months.
+In all, it commanded approximately 65% of the portable music player market.

 It was an exciting time to be an Apple fan.
 And, although we didn’t know it at the time, the best was yet to come.

 What do you think was the best time to be an Apple fan?
-Is the company as exciting to you today as it ever was?
+Is the company as exciting today as it ever was?
 Leave your comments below.